 Recently I had a bride come up to me and ask if I could meet within her budget.
 This is the first time I have ever had a bride come to me and instead of saying “I don’t think we can afford The Eden” she said “Here is my budget, this is how many people I am expecting, can you help me stay within my budget?”

 Some wedding professionals would of said sorry this is my price, take it and leave it.
 But, how could I do that to this couple?
 I was shocked out of respect!
 Not because I was appalled but because I appreciated that I was able to make a connection strong enough that she trusted my professional opinion to make adjustments to meet her needs.

 Now, before every person says well sometimes you just can’t make a budget work let me address this.
-As long as the bride has a reasonable budget for the headcount and is flexible with other variables there are several things we could work with to get our prices down.
+As long as the couple has a reasonable budget for the headcount, and is flexible with other variables, there are several things we could work with to get our prices down.

 She was also flexible on the food.
-I was able to rearrange the salad to still be a salad but a less expensive salad.
+I was able to rearrange the salad to still be a salad but a less expensive.
 This means I am only using in season vegetables from our garden on the property.
 This allowed me to cut the salad price down by 30%!

 Finally, this couple wanted to host a bar but providing free alcohol wasn't a big priority and their family weren't big drinkers.
 They decided to opt for the cash bar option to allow guests to have complimentary soft drinks but pay for their own alcohol.